ncrowther/RPABestPractices/README.md

 This repository contains IBM RPA Best Practice artefacts.
 These artefacts are public doimain.
 Use this repo to find the answers to the following questions:

 - RPA best practices
+- Estimation tools
 - Bot governance
 - Scaling RPA
 - Securing RPA
-- Example bot usecases and videos
+- RPA use cases and videos
 - Measuring success

 The repo is structured based on the IBM System Solution Implementation Standard: